hanqicode/PerkTreeForMyself/AWS/Kinesis/DataStream/Introduction.md

 [Introduction](https://docs.aws.amazon.com/streams/latest/dev/introduction.html)

 ### Data Stream
-Amazon Kinesis Data Streams ingests a large amount of data in real time, durably stores the data, and makes the data available for consumption.

-The unit of data stored by Kinesis Data Streams is a *data record*.
+A Kinesis data stream is a set of shards.

-A *data stream* represents a group of data records.
+Each shard has a sequence of data records.
-The data records in a data stream are distributed into *shards*.

-A shard has a sequence of data records in a stream.
+A data record is the unit of data stored in a Kinesis data stream.
+Data records are composed of a sequence number, a partition key, and a data blob, which is an immutable sequence of bytes.

+When an application puts data into a stream, it must specify a partition key.
+It uses the partition key that is associated with each data record to determine which shard a given data record belongs to.

+Each data record has a sequence number that is unique per partition-key within its shard.
+Kinesis Data Streams assigns the sequence number after you write to the stream

 ### Producer
 A producer puts data records into Amazon Kinesis data streams.